 How to participate in student-faculty research

-The first step to get involved in engaging, groundbreaking student research is to consider your interests.
-Many students embark on student-faculty research that follows the track of their undergraduate degree.
-Others may find that the research they are interested in may differ from their degree program.
+Many students embark on student-faculty research that follows the track of their major area of study.
+Others may find the research they are interested in is different from their degree program.

-Regardless of which path you take, Gettysburg College actively encourages you to engage in research outside of your major to explore the many facets of our world through hands-on learning.
+The first step is considering your interests.
+Regardless of your path, Gettysburg College actively encourages you to engage in research outside of your major to explore the many facets of our world through hands-on learning.
 For example, you can dive through Pennsylvania caves to document invertebrate life-forms during a summer X-SIG experience or serve as an immersion project leader on a Center for Public Service trip to Morocco.

-Students can also find opportunities to work alongside faculty to co-author scholarly articles or lead discussions at national or international conferences.
+Students can also find opportunities to work alongside faculty to co-author scholarly articles and publications or lead discussions at national or international conferences.

 Expand your horizons with student-faculty research

-Whether you are interested in engaging in research inside the classroom, out in the field, or with a program outside your area of study, Gettysburg College’s student-faculty research programs allow you to unleash opportunities you may have never imagined.
+Whether you are interested in engaging in research inside the classroom, out in the field, or with a program outside your area of study, Gettysburg College student-faculty research programs and creative activities allow you to unleash opportunities you may have never imagined.